-"The weather can make it unpleasant and difficult "Children do Less (in winter] hard" 1 do Less just play video games in Children in both schools emphasised the importance of having appropriate clothing for all weather, with one child stating: "There's no such thing as inappropriate weather, just inappropriate clothing!"
+"The weather can make it unpleasant and difficult."

+"Children do less [in winter]...it's hard."
+"I do less - I just play video games in winter."
+Children in both schools emphasised the importance of having appropriate clothing for all weather, with one child stating: "There's no such thing as inappropriate weather, just inappropriate clothing!"
 A number of children recognised that having appropriate warm, outdoor winter clothing as well wet-weather clothing were costs some families may not be able to afford and that this would exclude children from playing outside at break-time or joining in with after-school activities even if other children were able to.

 Children understand that although the weather cannot be controlled, there are things that could help children to keep physically active during the autumn and winter months.
-They suggest building more sports and activities during school time.
+They suggest building more indoor facilities and encouraging more indoor sports and activities during school time.
 In order to make physical activity accessible to everyone, they want all children to have access to appropriate clothing for different weather conditions.